 Explore the best things to do in Barcelona Spain and top Barcelona attractions:

 What are the best things to do in Barcelona?

 1. La Sagrada Familia

 3. Park Güell

-It’s a park, but not as you know them.
+Looking for Barcelona top attractions?
+This is a park, but not as you know them.
 It is comprised of a system of gardens and architectonic elements; making it a truly unique and incredible experience.

 The architecture within the park is unlike anything else, full of bright colours and designs that will leave you feeling free.
 Of course, it was designed by the amazing Gaudi for your enjoyment.